MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 12-13/Note 3 - Hash Maps.md

 * insert a new key-value pair into the dictionary
 * remove a key-value pair from the dictionary

 Dictionaries have many applications.
 As the name "dictionary" implies, they can be used as dictionary of words and their definitions.
 They can also be used to store values that correspond to different traits of an item.
-For example, your dictionary can contain the key-value pairs `"Name"="Alice"`, `"Gender"="F"`, and `"Age"="40"`, which all correspond to a particular human.

 ### HashMap